maxschnelle/windowsserverdocs.de-de/WindowsServerDocs/administration/windows-commands/diskraid.md

 ### <a name="BKMK_13"></a>Hilfe

-Zeigt eine Liste aller DiskRAID-Befehle.
+Zeigt eine Liste aller Diskraid-Befehle an.

 #### <a name="syntax"></a>Syntax